 - Surprise: The first stage of wowing a customer is to surprise them.
 Surprising a customer can be as simple as an unexpected discount or a small gift.
 The key is to create a positive and memorable experience that catches the customer off guard and shows that the business values their patronage.

 - Impress: Impressing a customer means really showcasing your values as a business.
-Through this, they now know they can expect consistently good results from your brand.
-Businesses can make a good impression through exceptional customer service, high-quality products, or a unique selling proposition that sets the brandapart from its competitors.
-By impressing a customer, businesses create a sense of trust and reliability that leads to a long-term relationship.
+Through this they now know they can expect consistently good results from your brand.
+Impressions can be made through exceptional customer service, high-quality products, or a unique selling proposition that sets the business apart from its competitors.
+By impressing a customer, businesses create a sense of trust and reliability that lead to a long-term relationship.

 - Imbue Loyalty: Imbuing loyalty is the high ground for a brand.
 This stage is more like a partnership where you are a part of the consumer’s life.
-There is now a sense of attachment that goes beyond the product or service.
-Brands can imbue loyalty through personalized experiences and special offers, but more to the point, through consistency and excellence.
+There is now a sense of attachment that goes beyond the product or service..
+Imbuing loyalty can be done through personalized experiences and special offers, but more to the point it’s done through consistency and excellence.

 - Encourage recommendation: Satisfied customers can become brand advocates who actively promote the business to others.
-Encourage advocacy through referral programs, social media campaigns, or by providing incentives.
+Encouraging advocacy can be done through referral programs, social media campaigns, or by providing incentives.
 By creating a network of brand advocates, businesses can expand their customer base and increase their revenue.

-What can a brand do so that when a customer or client has a Wow! experience, they inspire others to reach out to you as well?
+Are there a few things that can be done so that when a customer or client has a Wow! experience, they inspire others to reach out to you as well?

 There are many marketing techniques that can turn a happy customer into an advocate.
-This includes well-placed share buttons and rewarding a customer with added value for bringing in their network.
+This includes well-placed share buttons all the way to rewarding a customer with added value for bringing in their network.
 Among app developers, they call it the “K-factor,” which is a metric used to rate an app’s virality.
 Specifically, it measures how many additional users each existing user brings to the app.